 Amanda King | Marketing Manager | Odell Brewing Company | Fort Collins, CO

-For about the past 10 years, we’ve gotten together and enjoyed a meal with our extended coworker family.
+For about the past ten years, we’ve gotten together and enjoyed a meal with our extended coworker family.
 Everyone brings in a different dish, and often the recipes include our beers.
-We also pick out 4-5 beers to pair with the meal, and then vote on our favorite pairings.
+We also pick out four or five beers to pair with the meal and then vote on our favorite pairings.
 It’s one of my favorite days because not only does it smell like yummy beer making, it also smells like turkey!

 Mariah Calagione | Vice President | Dogfish Head Brewery | Milton, DE

-We usually pull a few bottles of Pangaea (our beer brewed with an ingredient from every continent) to enjoy while playing the “go-around game,” which our family invented as a way to help keep the kids part of the conversation.
-Basically one person asks a question and we go-around the table and listen to everyone answer it.
-Sometimes the question is thoughtful, but kind of expected (What are you most thankful for this Thanksgiving?), and sometimes the question is completely random (What is your favorite kind of light, and why?).
+We usually pull a few bottles of Pangaea (our beer brewed with an ingredient from every continent) to enjoy while playing the “go around game,” which our family invented as a way to help keep the kids part of the conversation.
+One person asks a question, and then we go around the table and listen to everyone answer it.
+Sometimes the question is thoughtful, but expected (What are you most thankful for this Thanksgiving?), and sometimes the question is completely random (What is your favorite kind of light, and why?).
 With twenty-plus folks at the table for turkey day, we get lots of great answers!!